TACTiS: Transformer-Attentional Copulas for Time Series: Forecasting Benchmark

-The main reason why we recomputed the metrics for competing models in our benchmarks is to use our backtesting framework.
-The backtesting framework's goal is to simulate how such models would be used in practice.
-In practice, hyperparameter search is expensive, and so would only be done seldomly.
-Training the model is less expensive, but not cheap either, so would be redone periodically to allow the model to learn from newer behavior in the data.
-Finally, forecasting using an already trained model is cheap, and would be done as needed.
-Therefore, in our framework, we do a single hyperparameter search, multiple model training, and multiple forecasting per model training.

-For each dataset, we define $n_B$ backtesting timestamps $\tau_1$, $\tau_2$, \ldots, $\tau_{n_B}$.
-For each backtesting timestamps $\tau_i$, we further define multiple forecasting timestamps $\tau_{i1}$, $\tau_{i2}$, \ldots, $\tau_{in_F}$.
-The hyperparameter search described in \cref{app:hyper_search} is done using only data prior to $\tau_1$, while the $i$-th model is trained using only with the data prior to $\tau_i$.

-We use $n_B = 6$ for all datasets.
-For \texttt{electricity}, we select Mondays at midnight for the $\tau_{i}$, with one week between each, and do a forecast every 24 hours between them.
-For \texttt{solar-10min}, we also select Mondays at midnight for the $\tau_{i}$, with one week between each, and do a forecast every 12 hours between them.
-For \texttt{fred-md}, we select Januaries for the $\tau_{i}$, with one year between each, and do a single forecast on January.
-For \texttt{kdd-cup}, we also select Mondays at midnight for the $\tau_{i}$, with two weeks between each, and do a forecast every 48 hours between them.
-For each dataset, we select the last possible timestamps which followed these criteria and still had enough data for a full prediction range.

-The training is done as explained in \cref{app:training}, except that we do not have validation sets for the early stopping procedure.
-Instead, we use the maximum number of epochs at which we reached the best validation loss during hyperparameter search for the winning hyperparameters.

-\subsection{Hyperparameter ranges}
+\subsection{Hyperparameter Ranges}

-In this section, we list the possible values for the hyperparameters we used for the hyperparameter searches.
-These hyperparameters for the competing models are inspired by the hyperparameters used in their respective papers and implementations.
+In this section, we list the values considered for each hyperparameter of each method.
+The ranges considered for the baselines are inspired by those published in their respective papers and implementations.

-Tables \ref{table:hyper-tactis} and \ref{table:hyper-tactis-gc} show the hyperparameters for the \tactistt{} and \tactisgc{} models, respectively.
-The CDF normalization refer to transforming the data according to the empirical CDF computed from the history of each sample, followed by the inverse CDF of normal distribution of zero mean and unit variance.